 - Obtain firewood from local sources near where you will burn it (ideally within 10 miles)

-- Make sure to burn all of your firewood before you leave the campground
+- Make sure to burn all of your firewood before you leave your campsite

 - Firewood Movement and Spread of Invasive Forest Pests

 - US Forest Service Southern Region Firewood Region

 Pest specific Information